algacyr-melo/hello-git-github/README.md

 # Hello, Git and Github!

-This repo is a register for my firsts steps with Git and Github.
+This repo is a register for my firsts steps on Git and Github.
 There is only a webpage with Git and Github documentation links.

 If you want to see how it works:
 - clone this repo